-If you’re parenting a child with sensory issues, there’s a good chance that birthday parties are not your favorite thing.
-Especially if your child is a sensory avoider, like mine.
+If you’re parenting a child with sensory issues, there’s a good chance that birthday parties and social gatherings are not your favorite things.
+Especially if your child is a sensory-avoider, like mine.

-He was terrified of the Bounce House, refused to eat at the table with the other kids, and began to scream like he was being tortured when kids started hammering away at the piñata.
+He was terrified of bounce houses, refused to eat at the table with the other kids, and began to scream like he was being tortured when kids started hammering away at the piñata.
 Birthdays weren’t the greatest for us to say the least.
+Sigh.

 In the beginning, this was hard for me to accept.
 I’d often find myself in tears after the party was over.
 I’d look at the other children running around, laughing, playing together, and having fun.
 Then I’d see my child who was either playing by himself, having a sensory-induced meltdown, or clinging to my leg with a panicked look on his face.
 I couldn’t help but feel an intense amount of worry and sadness.

 I’d start going down the rabbit hole of anxious thoughts--is my son ever going to have friends?
 Why can’t he enjoy normal kid things?
 What are the other parents thinking?
 I wish he could just be like the other kids.

 After attending a few birthday parties and having the same upsetting experience over and over again, I had a breakthrough.
 I realized that I had to let go of my expectations around my son’s experience at birthday parties, and I had to accept — even embrace — the challenges he was facing.

 With this new mindset, I started to employ some birthday party preparation tactics.

 I’d already been telling my son about the party we were going to attend.
 Where it would be, who would be there, and what to expect.
 But I started to dial it up a notch.

 We’d take our recon to the next level by using Google maps to check out the location.
 Then at night, we’d make up bedtime songs about the party.
-Each day leading up to the event, we’d have little conversations about it — even come up with plans for if he started to feel overwhelmed.
+Each day leading up to the event, we’d have little conversations about it — even come up with plans for what to do if he started to feel overwhelmed.
 I assured him that anytime he wanted to, we could leave.
 All of these things empowered him to be his best come party time.